MarksNduati/MarksNduati/README.md

 ### Goal

 -Connect with like-minded people from different backgrounds.
 That means I'll be multilingual at some point in life😄.
-Well, currently I'm bilingual in English and Kiswahili, so I guess I can be a translator to anybody coming to Kenya🤷‍♂️.
+Well, currently I'm fluent in English and Swahili, so I guess I have one more other language to learn in order to be multilingual.
 What language should I learn next?

 ---